Understanding the Risks

 4. Price can deviate from par

-The $99–$101 trading range is a design objective achieved through rate adjustments — not a peg, a floor, or a redemption right.
-In a stressed market, the price can fall well below $100 and stay there.
-If you need to sell during such a period, you may realise a capital loss that outweighs the income received.
+Keeping the price near par is a design objective, not a guarantee — STRC and SATA pursue it through monthly rate adjustments, while BMNP leans on a redemption premium instead.
+None of these is a peg, a floor, or a right for you to redeem at par.
+In a stressed market the price can fall well below what you paid and stay there, and if you need to sell during such a period you may realise a capital loss that outweighs the income received.

 5. No maturity date